khulnasoft/khulnasoft/doc/cli/references/orgs/members/add.md

   -org-id string
     	ID of organization to which to add member. (required) -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true) -username string
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true) -username string
     	Username of user to add as member. (required)